microsoft/vso-agent/README.md

 ### Build Pre-reqs

-Typescript is compiled using Jake tasks
+Gulp is the build engine.
+The cli needs to be installed globally
 ```bash
 sudo npm install -g gulp
 ```
-Install remaining pre-reqs (run from root of repo)
+Install remaining pre-reqs and gulp tasks (run from root of repo)
 ```bash
 sudo npm install
 ```